 Secondly, Garritano S discovered that the KPNA2 gene is a new target gene for mutant P53 (Garritano et al., 2013).

 Thirdly, KPNA2 (Karyopherin Alpha 2) is a member of the nuclear transport protein family, responsible for mediating the transport of proteins containing nuclear localization signals (NLS), transcription factors, and cell cycle regulatory proteins from the cytoplasm to the nucleus (Y. Chen et al., 2023).
-Abnormal expression in cancer: Overexpression of the KPNA2 protein is highly expressed in various cancers (including esophageal cancer, non-small cell lung cancer, hepatocellular carcinoma, gallbladder cancer, gastric cancer, oral squamous cell carcinoma, colorectal cancer, glioma, bladder cancer, breast cancer, ovarian cancer, melanoma, cervical cancer, lung cancer, brain cancer, liver cancer, bladder cancer, renal cell carcinoma, and intraductal papillary mucinous neoplasm.
-And is significantly associated with tumor staging, metastasis, and reduced patient survival rates (Christiansen & Dyrskjøt, 2013; Han & Wang, 2020).
+Abnormal expression in cancer: Overexpression of the KPNA2 protein is highly expressed in various cancers including esophageal cancer, non-small cell lung cancer and hepatocellular carcinoma.
+It is significantly associated with tumor staging, metastasis, and reduced patient survival rates (Christiansen & Dyrskjøt, 2013; Han & Wang, 2020).

 As a protein with nuclear transport function, the dysregulation of KPNA2 protein may affect the transport of cargo proteins in cancer, thereby promoting carcinogenesis.
 Many cancer-related proteins have been identified as cargo proteins of KPNA2, including Chk2, BRCA1, NBS1, RAC-1, c-myc, P53, and E2F1, etc (S & X, 2014).
 The importance of NLS in the translocation of BRCA1 and the direct interaction between KPNA2 and BRCA1 have been confirmed in breast cancer.
 Among the KPNA2 cargo proteins, E2F1 is particularly noteworthy due to its pivotal role in regulating the cell cycle, proliferation, and differentiation (C. F. Chen et al., 1996).
 The transcription factor E2F1, which is one of the members of the E2F transcription family encoded by the human E2F1 gene, is a central regulatory factor in cell cycle processes, differentiation, proliferation, and migration (Wang et al., 2012).
 The 'E2F family' plays an important role in controlling the cell cycle and tumor suppressor gene functions (Wang et al., 2016).